bbmaster123/10SM/README.md

 # 10SM
 Native Windows 10 Start Menu/Fullscreen Start for Windows 11

-Tested on build .348
+Tested on build .376

-*This is still experimental, please proceed with caution.
+<i>*While this works right now, it may or may not continue to work in the future.
+More on this below
+*Installing the files required to restore the start menu requires modifying system files, please proceed with caution</i>

-Manual Install Instructions
+<b>Manual Install Instructions</b>

 1. Backup and replace files with the ones in the "Files" directory.
-You will need to take ownership of these files, and also kill startmenuexperiencehost.exe to do this.
+You will need to take ownership of these files, as well as kill startmenuexperiencehost.exe to do this.
 2. Install registry entry
 3. Restart Explorer/sign out

-Known issues:
+<i>*Be sure not to miss any files.
+The most common bugs when when failing to correctly replace all files are:</i>
+ - Right click crashing the start menu
+ - Start Menu not working at all
+ - Tray icons not working

+<b>Known issues:</b>
 - Start menu is slow to exit

-Resolved Issues:
-- pinning/unpinning works correctly
-- Tray icons should work now
-- right clicking no longer causes the menu to crash

-Discoveries:
+<b>Discoveries:</b>

 Windows 10 notification center/action center can be made restorable and mostly functional, but I am not currently working on it.
 Please comment if this interests you!

-the next thing I want to tackle is the slow exit, I seem to have narrowed down the cause to windows.ui.xaml.dll, where it is definitely timing out trying to find some AcivatibleClassID, but that's as far as I've gotten...
+the next thing I want to tackle is the slow exit.
+I've been probing startmenuexperiencehost.exe and what I've found is that on exit, the thread times out waiting for a broken xaml animation effect called ExpressionAnimantion https://docs.microsoft.com/en-us/uwp/api/windows.ui.composition.expressionanimation?view=winrt-22000
+The thread hangs, the system tells startmenuexperiencehost.exe to destroy the event, and the menu exits without technically crashing.

+The reason I believe the animation is broken right now is that it relies on WRL, or Windows Runtime Library https://docs.microsoft.com/en-us/cpp/cppcx/wrl/windows-runtime-cpp-template-library-wrl?view=msvc-170 but in windows 11, you need to invoke the animation using WinRT https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/
+Or at least all of this is as best as I can understand it at the moment!
+I have no idea at the moment how I would fix this.

+Progress on this will be slow on my end for the next few weeks at least as I am currently in the middle of a lot of real life things at the moment that will be taking my attention away for a while, but that doesn't mean I am not going to post any progress reports at all, so keep checking back occasionally!

 cheers everyone!